boredsquirrel/Flatpak-remotes/README.md

     flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo

+> [!NOTE]
-Flathub also has subsets, allowing you to exclude apps with certain antifeatures.
+> Flathub also has subsets, allowing you to exclude apps with certain antifeatures.

 (*If you use the terminal, you can add the unfiltered and a filtered remote.
 If the app is in the filtered one, you will get 2 possible options.*)